zilliztech/zdoc/docs/tutorials/pipelines/understanding-pipelines.md

 An Ingestion pipeline contains several functions, each describing a transformation of some input field, such as generating vector embeddings for auto-splitted chunks of the input document, or preserving some input value as additional information that can be retrieved during vector search.

 One Ingestion pipeline maps to exactly one Vector Database collection on Zilliz Cloud.
-As part of creating the Ingestion Pipeline, the collection will be automatically created with the schema inferred from the functions.
+As part of creating the Ingestion pipeline, the collection will be automatically created with the schema inferred from the functions.

 Ingestion pipeline allows two types of functions.